A Guide to Fine-Tuning FunctionGemma

 Training loss curve

-The graph shows loss (error rate) decreasing over time.
-The sharp drop at the beginning indicates rapid adaptation to the new routing logic.
+The loss (error rate) drops sharply at the start, indicating rapid adaptation to the new routing logic.

 call:search_knowledge_base{query:Jira project creation process}